 In 1971, Pastor Coy Maret, who shepherded the church from 1944 to 1971, participated in the groundbreaking ceremony at our current campus at Felicita/17th in Escondido.
 Under the wise and loving care of Dr. Richard Strauss, senior pastor from 1972 to 1993, and Pastor Jim Welch, the church continued to grow, reaching thousands in our community in addition to an ever expanding global outreach.

-Now Pastor Dennis Keating, who stepped into the role of senior pastor in 1993, is continuing the tradition of strong Bible teaching.
-He is leading the congregation to “honor God by living like Jesus” in three main ways: growing in a life-transforming relationship with God, connecting in life-changing relationships, and sharing by taking risks to bring hope through service and outreach.
+Pastor Dennis Keating, stepped into the role of senior pastor in 1993, continuing the tradition of strong Bible teaching.
+He emphasized “honoring God by living like Jesus” in three main ways: growing in a life-transforming relationship with God, connecting in life-changing relationships, and sharing by taking risks to bring hope through service and outreach.

 To read testimonies from those who have been impacted by our church ministry, click here.

 To read Bev Ambsbary Davenport's Walk Down Memory Lane at EFCC, click here.